StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/_index.md

 {{% video-only-note %}}

-##### What does it mean for Noah to be called "perfect in his generations"? {#god-s-perfect-character-what-does-it-mean-for-noah-to-be-called-perfect-in-his-generations}
+##### What does it mean for Noah to be called "perfect in his generations"? {#gods-perfect-character-what-does-it-mean-for-noah-to-be-called-perfect-in-his-generations}

 {{< properties
 stags="Nephilim > Satan's attack on the human bloodline"